How to Upload Files to Dropbox Without an Account

 Can you send reminder emails with Dropbox File Requests?

-Only with a Dropbox Professional or Business account.
-Even then, Dropbox sends just one automatic reminder.
+Only with a Professional or Business account.
+Even then, Dropbox sends one automatic reminder.
 You can't customize the reminder message, send multiple follow-ups, or control the timing.

 How do you close or delete a Dropbox File Request?

-You can't delete a File Request — only close it.
-To close a request, go to the File Requests section, click the three-dot menu (...) next to the request, and select "Close".
+You can't delete a File Request, only close it.
+Go to the File Requests section, click the three-dot menu (...) next to the request, and select "Close".
 This disables the upload link.
-Closed requests are still visible under the "Closed" tab.
+Closed requests stay visible under the "Closed" tab.

 Can you create a public upload page with Dropbox?

 Sort of.
-When you create a File Request, you get a shareable link that anyone can use to upload files — even without a Dropbox account.
-But the page uses Dropbox branding, and you can't add form fields, custom instructions beyond a description, or embed it on your website.
+A File Request gives you a shareable link that anyone can use to upload files, even without a Dropbox account.
+But the page uses Dropbox branding, you can't add form fields or custom instructions beyond a description, and you can't embed it on your website.

 What happens if my Dropbox is full?

-If you don't have enough storage space, people who try to upload files to your File Request will get an error message.
-Make sure you have enough room in your account before sending out requests.
+People who try to upload files to your File Request will get an error message.
+Make sure you have enough storage before sending out requests.

 Which Method Should You Use?